By dentist Dr. Richard Mitchell

-Pericoronitis is an infection of the gum around a wisdom tooth.
+Pericoronitis is a wisdom tooth infection of the gum around a wisdom tooth.
 Infection gets into the gum because the tooth has not grown all the way through, and there is a flap of gum tissue over the top of the tooth.

 How does this happen?
 As the wisdom tooth grows under the gum, it pushes up on the gum from underneath.
 The gum gets thinner and thinner as the tooth slowly moves up over a period of months.
 But the gum is still intact over the tooth, and so bacteria cannot get under the gum.
 But at some point, one of the cusps of the tooth breaks through the gum.

 From now on, the tooth is no longer sealed off from the bacteria in your saliva.
 The bacteria can get under the gum, and set up a little colony right there.
 These are bacteria that are normally present in everybody's mouth, they are not some kind of new infection!